10 marketing & sales tactics to improve senior living occupancy

 #4 Use a CRM system to track lead interaction.

 Don’t rely on your staff’s anecdotal recall to understand your marketing and sales initiatives’ effectiveness.
-Whether staff contact leads in person, via email, or over the phone, track every interaction with every lead, every time.
+Whether staff contact leads in person, via email, through a web form, or over the phone, track every interaction with every lead, every time.
 A customer relationship management (CRM) system is the most effective way to gauge the impact of tactics on your sales traffic.
+Also make sure your results from marketing and sales initiatives seamlessly link back to the CRM database so your sales team has all the information they need to personalize their follow-up with prospects.

 #5 Be willing to ask for the sale.

 While you don’t want to be too pushy, not asking for a sale could lead to losing out on the sale altogether.
-Ask the potential resident, “What will it take to make you to move?” or “When can we expect you to move?
+Ask the potential resident, “How can we help you make your decision to move in?” or “When can we expect you to move?
 Let’s discuss some potential move-in dates that fit your schedule.”
+With these questions, sales can learn about deal-breakers or concerns they can address.
 You might be surprised at the positive response this gets.

 Steps you should take to improve your marketing and sales initiatives

 So there you have it: 10 marketing and sales tactics to improve senior living occupancy.
 Your next steps?
-Download our checklist to compare these tactics to your community’s marketing and sales initiatives for a quick way to make improvements that will help attract new residents and increase occupancy.
+Download our checklist to compare these tactics to your community’s marketing and sales initiatives for a quick way to start identifying improvements that will help attract new residents and increase occupancy.
+If you prefer a more comprehensive assessment, we would be happy to help.